Costs of Common Prenatal Tests

 Is prenatal genetic testing covered by insurance?

-Yes, major health insurance companies, such as Blue Cross Blue Shield, UnitedHealthcare and Humana, will cover genetic screening if you meet the plan's coverage criteria.
-This can mean that a doctor must recommend the procedure or there is a higher risk of genetic abnormalities.
+Major health insurance companies, such as Blue Cross Blue Shield, UnitedHealthcare and Humana, will cover genetic screening if you meet the plan's coverage criteria.
+This typically means a doctor must recommend the procedure or there is a higher risk of genetic abnormalities.

 How much does genetic testing cost during pregnancy?